KYVENetwork/supervysor/.github/README.md

 ## What is the supervysor?

-Participating in a KYVE data pool such as Cosmoshub or Osmosis requires running two nodes: the KYVE protocol node and the data source node (e.g., full node of Cosmoshub, Osmosis, etc.).
-However, running these full nodes in parallel can result in high storage requirements (approximately 10TB for Osmosis), leading to increased operational costs and inefficient resource utilization.
+Participating in a KYVE data pool such as CosmosHub or Osmosis requires running two nodes: the KYVE protocol node and the data source node (e.g., full node of CosmosHub, Osmosis, etc.).
+However, running these full nodes in parallel can result in high storage requirements (approximately >10TB for Osmosis), leading to increased operational costs and inefficient resource utilization.
 This inefficiency arises because the node begins synchronizing from the start, even though it only requires storage for a certain range of blocks.
 Additionally, the node lacks information about the progress of the KYVE pool and the already validated data, making pruning impractical when running a node as a KYVE data source.

 However, if the synchronization process is halted, the node cannot fulfill its responsibilities as data source effectively.
 To overcome this challenge, the supervysor is introduced as a solution.
 The supervysor manages the data source node process based on the requirements of a KYVE data pool.
 It ensures that the node synchronizes only up to the necessary extent and continues to provide data even when the synchronization process is paused.